Pirate-Hunter-Zoro/Lean-Theorem-Proving/README.md

 opening its scope and a name collision with Mathlib's root namespace — both recorded under "Mistakes worth not repeating" above.

 **The immediate next step** is to start proving.
-Exercise 01 is the entry point, and the tree builds clean, so this is also the first sensible moment to consider an initial commit.
+Exercise 01 is the entry point.
+The scaffolding is finished and out of the way: the toolchain is pinned, Mathlib is built, every statement elaborates, and the whole thing is on a remote.
+Nothing is left between here and the first proof.

 ## Building under Slurm